quazi-irfan/SIC-XE-Assembler/README.md

   40060c:	c3                   	retq
 ```

-To see the symbol table we will invoke nm a.out
+To see the symbol table we will invoke nm a.out (`GNU nm` lists the symbols from object files objfile)
 ```sh
 $ nm a.out
 0000000000601038 B __bss_start